wylited/wylinotes/notes/Economics/Microeconomics/Mixed Economy.md

 #microeconomics #economics

-The mixed economy is a market system of resource allocation, commerce, and trade in which free markets coexist with government intervention.
+The mixed economy is a [[Market def.|market]] system of resource allocation, commerce, and trade in which free markets coexist with government intervention.

+A mixed economy makes use of both the [[Public Sector|public sector]] and the [[Private Sector|private sector]].